nyc-fiery-skippers-2016/phase-0/week-8/database-intro/my_solution.md

 How can you select information out of a SQL database?
 What are some general guidelines for that?
-SELECT * FROM table_name... selects all records in a table SELECT * field_name FROM table_name... selects table data contained in a specific column-->
+SELECT * FROM table_name... selects all records in a table SELECT * field_name FROM table_name... selects table data contained in a specific column